dscnsec/Go-green/README.md

 - Users will need to upload a small video clip or a picture of them doing their task.

 - Your app should have camera access and storage access.

+- You can also bring your own ideas to make this game app cool and interesting.

+## Required Tech Stack

+- Flutter
+- Firebase

+## Possible mentors: Souvik Guria